Type 73 light machine gun: Design

 The design is heavily based on the 1960s-era Soviet PK machine gun.
-However, the Type 73 does have certain indigenous modifications, including removable muzzle sleeves and a dual magazine/belt feed system, patterned after the Czechoslovak Vz.52 LMG, allowing the user to fire the weapon from indigenous box magazines or ammunition belts that can used with the PKM.
+However, the Type 73 does have certain indigenous modifications, including removable muzzle sleeves and a dual magazine/belt feed system, patterned after the Czechoslovak Vz.52 LMG, allowing the user to fire the weapon from indigenous box magazines or ammunition belts that can be used with the PKM.
 One unusual feature is a special barrel attachment to enable the gun to fire rifle grenades.

 The weapon's intended combat role is thought to be as a squad automatic weapon.
 However, it uses a 7.62×54mmR cartridge, not the 7.62×39mm round used by the Type 58 assault rifle, North Korea's standard infantry rifle.

-This is unusual as most armies' squad automatic weapons use the same ammunition as rifles, so all members of a unit may share ammunition and only one type needs to be supplied.
+This is becoming more unusual as many armies' squad automatic weapons are migrating to use the same ammunition as rifles, so all members of a unit may share ammunition and only one type needs to be supplied.
 A larger cartridge is a characteristic of a general-purpose machine gun, although such weapons typically are belt fed and do not use a box magazine.

+Chrome variants are also made; they are usually awarded to North Korean soldiers who excel.